Clinic logoDr. Himanshu GaurORTHOPAEDIC & JOINT CLINIC

 No. Not every leg pain is sciatica.
 Sometimes the cause is a muscle pull, knee problem, hip issue, or another nerve condition.
 That is why self-diagnosis often causes delay.

-A proper examination helps us confirm whether it is really sciatica, whether the cause is a disc bulge or something else, and whether you need medicines and physiotherapy only or further testing like MRI.
+A proper examination helps us confirm whether it is really sciatica, whether the cause is a disc bulge or something else, and whether medicines, physiotherapy, urgent review, or further testing like MRI is needed.

 When should you see a doctor?